Archive for the ‘Parenting for Peace’ Category

 Gone are the days when we could consider pregnancy a 9-month “grace period” before the job of parenting begins.
 Mounting research tells us that lifelong wellbeing, including mental health, begins in the womb, and everything parents do – beginning even before conception — shapes their children in critical, life-altering ways.

-I began 2013 by writing about the power of beginnings.
-In 2014 I invite us to recognize that this applies to virtually everything, from baking a pie to building a company to developing a human: the beginning contains within it the seeds of the project’s ultimate success…or less-than-success. {Read more at naturalbabypros.com}
+I began last year by writing about the power of beginnings.
+This year I invite us to recognize that this applies to virtually everything, from baking a pie to building a company to developing a human: the beginning contains within it the seeds of the project’s ultimate success…or less-than-success. {Read more}

 I really hate the concept of “flu season” — it sets us up to be ready to get sick, right?!
 But I also have a healthy respect (“healthy” — see what I did there??) for statistics, and it is true that lots more folks get lots more colds and flu during the winter months.
 Here are three tried and true secrets for not getting sick — tips that staved off many bouts of illness in our family over many years.
 (My kids are now 22 and 26 and continue to use these with great results.)